keenlabs/KeenClient-Scala/README.md

 **Using batch sizes**

 Setting a specific batch size will help optimize your experience when sending events.
-It's recommended that you set `keen.queue.batch.size` to something that makes sense for your implementation (default is `500`).
+It's recommended that you set `keen.queue.batch.size` to something that makes sense for your application (default is `500`).
 Note that a batch size of `5000` is the upper bound of what you should shoot for.
 Anything higher and your request has a good chance of being rejected due to payload size limitations.

 **Failed events**